Log-Linear Bayesian Additive Regression Trees for Multinomial Logistic and Count Regression Models: Illustrations and applications

 \subsection{Simulation: Multinomial Logistic Regression}

 We compared default and cross-validated multinomial logistic BART models (BART-default and BART-CV, respectively) with several classification methods using 20 datasets taken from the UCI repository and processed as in \cite{doweneed}.
 The primary purpose of this exercise is to establish multinomial logistic BART as having reasonable classification performance.
-We do not expect BART to necessarily outperform other machine learning methods designed and tuned for classification accuracy.
-We would also like to compare the performance of default and CV BART models, as default variants require less computation and yield valid posterior inference.
+We do not expect BART to necessarily outperform other machine learning methods designed and tuned for classification accuracy, but if BART can be established as a plausible classifier then we have some license to include log-linear BART priors as building blocks in more complicated Bayesian models where cross-validation is complicated or infeasible.
+To this end we also compared the performance of default and cross-validated BART models.
+Default variants require less computation and yield valid posterior inference, which may be desirable in their own right, but are essential if we have complex models with multiple nonparametric regression functions.

+We chose to include all the datasets with 3-6 outcome categories and between 100 and 3,000 observations.
+Each dataset was randomly split into training and validation sets (comprising 80\% and 20\% of the data, respectively).
+For methods using cross-validation we performed 10-fold CV using the training set to choose parameter settings with the best estimated accuracy, refit to the entire training set using the selected parameters, and then evaluated performance on the held-out validation set.
+We repeated this procedure ten times, yielding ten estimates of out of sample accuracy per dataset and method.